mcontisc/mcontisc.github.io/_projects/2_project.md

 <h3>Main takeaways</h3>
 <ul>
+  <li>Our models reliably predict the existence of higher-order interactions of arbitrary size.</li>
-  <li>`Hypergraph-MT` detects communities that reliable depict the information carried by hyperedges and exhibit robustness against the addition of noisy interactions.</li>
+  <li><Hypergraph-MT> detects communities that reliable depict the information carried by hyperedges and exhibit robustness against the addition of noisy interactions.</li>
   <li>`Hy-MMSBM` consistently and accurately retrieves the planted communities in scenarios with varying hyperedges sizes.
 It also effectively captures assortative and disassortative community structures and correctly represents core-periphery configurations.</li>
-  <li>Our models outperformed existing methods in predicting higher-order interactions of varying sizes.</li>
 </ul>